dgaydukov/cert-spring5/files/spring5.md

 If we want filter only by method name (without signature), we can use `NameMatchMethodPointcut` or `JdkRegexpMethodPointcut`.
 We can also use `AspectJExpressionPointcut` for native aspectJ patterns.
-If we want to use specific aspectJ pointcuts we have to add to `pom.xml`
+If we want to use specific aspectJ pointcuts we have to add to `pom.xml`.
+But if you are using spring-boot, these are already included into `spring-core`.
 ```
 <dependency>
     <groupId>org.aspectj</groupId>